nelson870708/DM-HW2/README.md

 # DM-HW2
-The homework aims to classify different types of intracerebral hemorrhage.
+The homework aims to classify different types of intracerebral hemorrhage with different CT images.

 ## Hardware
 The following specs were used to create the original solution.